bondjimbond/coh_custom_forms/README.md

 Example Clone:

-BC ELN Audio Form make changes and take the generated xml file.
-Open /xml/bceln_audio_form.xml and replace the file contents with that of the exported file.
+COH MODS Form make changes and take the generated xml file.
+Open /xml/coh_mods.xml and replace the file contents with that of the exported file.

 6. Commit the changes back to the git repository.

 7. Reinstall the module and all the forms that were modified will be updated.

-## Troubleshooting/Issues

-Having problems or solved a problem?
-Contact [discoverygarden](http://support.discoverygarden.ca).

 ## License